 Melt the bells, melt the bells,

 Into war’s resounding rhymes

 to Kentuckians to contribute bells to melt into cannon

 Bells, not bullets made of dullard stuff, But bright metal hammered alive enough To leave red forges quick with sound When lifted far enough from ground, When into belfries above choirs lifted.
 To the cause, the cause, they fall conscripted, Torn from skies their songs had christened By hands no longer paired in prayer To deform their voices' joyful playing, To bring their singing beings to the fire.
-Broken bells beaten new defend the town, Iron echoes of their sounding rounds Ringing fire to the bloody ground, Keeping every enemy at bay but time.
+Broken bells beaten new defend the town, Iron echoes of their sounding rounds Ring fire to the bloody ground, Keep every enemy at bay but time.
 Time remembers the silver lilt of chimes.

 Morgan’s Great Raid

 Those who swam with horses, unwilling to be laggard, not halting to dress, seized their cartridge boxes and guns and dashed upon the enemy.
 The strange sight of naked men engaging in combat amazed the enemy.

 Hoist Morgan on your shoulders, boys, And round the campfire drag him-- Bragg orders us to stay, And today we disobey him.
 Drink to John Morgan and to Duke, Drink champagne from your boot!
 Rain delayed us, picking daisies; Tom Quick broke his right rein arm, Such omens won't detain us.
 Morgan's raiders, swarm!
 Drink to John and drink to Duke, Drink champagne from your boot!
 We break for Brandenburg To ferry the swift Ohio river; Such wild crossing's easy, urged By Kentucky's blue defenders.
 Drink to John and drink to Duke, Drink champagne from your boot!

 We moved rapidly through six or seven towns without resistance, and tonight lie down for a little while with our bridles in our hands.